dmoulton/4-in-a-row/readme.md

 5. You should be able to access the server from 2 browsers, each choose a color, and then play 4 in a row tic-tac-toe.

 6. The app doesn't have a lot of error checking, so you can cheat.
-That wasn't really my goal with this.
-It also doesn't yet tell you when someone wins.
-I'll probably work on that later.
+That's not really the point.